 Cognitive Science (CogMaster)

-Hosted by the Ecole normale supérieure (ENS), Paris-Descartes University and the EHESS, the Cogmaster programme offers a unique curriculum in Europe.
+Hosted by the Ecole normale supérieure - PSL, Université de Paris and the EHESS, the Cogmaster programme offers a unique curriculum in Europe.
 It is open to students with diverse backgrounds and offers academic and industrial opportunities in prestigious research institutions and in many companies in data science, artificial intelligence, bio- and neuro-technologies, education and public policy.

-The majority of Cogmaster teaching is given in English.
+Cogmaster lectures are given in English.
 Student/teacher interactions and all exams can take place in French or in English, as chosen by each student.

 The goal of the Cogmaster is to train high-level scientists in at least one discipline of cognitive science, with broad knowledge and a solid methodological training covering all of the cognitive sciences.